jutinko/vim-notes/README.md

 # Notes From Reading the Vim Manual
+## Intro
+### Vim
 I have been using vim for some years now.
-It is only recently, when I started working I started to look into it.
+It is only recently, when I started working I started to seriously look into it.
 Vim is a very powerful and opinionated editor.
 I want to learn a lot about it.
+OK now it's time to ditch this document if you don't agree with me, we are still friends and everything is still fine.

+### Vim manuals
-I knew the most basic ways to use vim before I started reading the manuals.
+I knew the most basic ways to use vim before I started reading the [manuals][manual].
 I am not sure how suitable this will be for a person who is just starting to learn vim.
 I will try to explain where I am referencing stuff if I find it necessary.

 The manual for vim is not the easiest way to start vim.
 It is very vim style.
-So the workflow goes like this, I wanna learn vim -> I read manual -> I start reading some instructions how to read the vim manual.
+For me, the experience has been: I wanna learn vim -> I read manual -> I start reading some instructions how to read the vim manual.
 Then we can go backwards to learn vim. :) We can go to the vim manual by typing `:help` in vim's command mode.
-The "home" page for vim's manual consists of three sections:
+The **home** page for vim's manual consists of three sections:

 - BASIC
 - USER MANUAL